-Effective treatment with vulnerable families, whether in family law or dependency cases, may require adjustments of traditional models and assumptions regarding therapy (Drozd & Olesen, this issue; Greenberg & Gould, 2001; Greenberg et al., 2003; Lebow & Black, this issue; Lebow & Rekhart, 2007).
-210 Such assumptions may operate at multiple levels, since court-involved therapists are typically dealing with other professionals who are highly educated and verbally oriented (i.e., attorneys and judicial officers).
-These individuals are more likely to have been exposed to models of therapy that are voluntary, self-motivated, strictly confidential, and oriented toward assisting the 215 therapy client in attaining some level of insight.
+Effective treatment with vulnerable families, whether in family law or dependency cases, may require adjustments of traditional models and assumptions regarding therapy (Greenberg & Gould, 2001; Greenberg et al., 2003; Lebow & Black, 2012; Lebow & Rekhart, 2007; Olesen & Drozd, 2012).
+Such assumptions may operate at multiple levels, since court-involved therapists are typically dealing with other professionals who are highly educated and verbally oriented (i.e., attorneys and judicial officers).
+These individuals are more likely to have been exposed to models of therapy that are voluntary, self-motivated, strictly confidential, and oriented toward assisting the therapy client in attaining some level of insight.

 Highly symptomatic families often use very different coping and behavioral patterns than the professionals who interact with them.
-As others have written (Sullivan, 2008), parents in the highest conflict families, or those who have come to the attention of the dependency court, are more likely to exhi-220 bit long-term patterns of acting-out behavior and difficult relationships with others (Fidler & Bala, 2010; Sullivan, 2008; Sullivan, Ward, & Deutsch, 2010).
+As others have written (Sullivan, 2008), parents in the highest conflict families, or those who have come to the attention of the dependency court, are more likely to exhibit long-term patterns of acting-out behavior and difficult relationships with others (Fidler & Bala, 2010; Sullivan, 2008; Sullivan, Ward, & Deutsch, 2010).
 Litigation processes and long delays between court hearings further compound the difficulty in connecting behavior to consequences, even when all parties clearly understand the court orders.
-Thus, parents may have 225 refused cooperation or violated court orders for extended periods of time without really experiencing any consequences for their behavior.
+Thus, parents may have refused cooperation or violated court orders for extended periods of time without really experiencing any consequences for their behavior.
 For these reasons, professionals may believe that these families cannot benefit from therapeutic help (Johnston, Walters, & Olesen, 2005; Walters & Friedlander, 2010a).
-Conversely, as others have noted, even seriously dysfunctional fam-230 ilies can be helped if treatment methods are adapted to fit this population (Gershater-Molko, Lutzker, & Wesch, 2002).
+Conversely, as others have noted, even seriously dysfunctional families can be helped if treatment methods are adapted to fit this population (Gershater-Molko, Lutzker, & Wesch, 2002).